Luis Arraez Player Props: Marlins vs. Twins

-The Miami Marlins and Luis Arraez, who went 2-for-4 last time out, take on Tyler Mahle and the Minnesota Twins at LoanDepot park, Monday at 6:40 PM ET.
+The Miami Marlins and Luis Arraez, who went 2-for-5 with an RBI last time in action, battle Kenta Maeda and the Minnesota Twins at LoanDepot park, Tuesday at 6:40 PM ET.

-He strung together two hits (going 2-for-4) in his most recent appearance against the Mets.
+He racked up two hits (going 2-for-5 with an RBI) in his last appearance against the Twins.

 Luis Arraez Game Info & Props vs. the Twins